sqmasep/arbalet/README.md

     @import url('https://unpkg.com/boxicons@2.1.2/css/boxicons.min.css')
 ```

-NOTE: this is not the most optimized method, for production consider adding the cdn with the `<link>` tag
+NOTE: this is not the most optimized method, for production consider adding the cdn with the `<link>` tag instead

+## Debug

 ### `print(thing)` | `log(thing)`